 This deduction lets you write off your investment in a business vehicle, which is also called "basis."
 Multiply the basis amount by the percentage of business use of the vehicle to determine how much you can depreciate each year.
 If you use a car 100 percent for business, you may depreciate its entire basis.
 If you use it 50 percent for business, you may depreciate only half of its basis.

 How do you determine your car's basis?
 It depends on how you got it and when you began to use it for your business.

 If you buy a business vehicle and use it that same year, your basis is its cost.
-If you trade in your old vehicle to a dealer to buy a new one, your basis is equal to the adjusted basis of the trade-in.
-This includes the original cost minus depreciation taken, plus the cash you pay.
-The cash includes the out-of-pocket costs or if you financed with a loan.
+If you trade in your old car to a dealer to buy a new one, your basis is equal to the adjusted basis of the trade-in.
+This amount includes the original cost minus depreciation taken, plus the cash you pay.
+The cash consists of the out-of-pocket costs or if you financed with a loan.